 At Funding Circle, we deliver a best-in-class experience to our customers.
 You’ll work with a dedicated loan specialist who will guide you through the entire application process and remain focused on meeting your unique financing needs.
-Our fixed rates start at just 4.99%, and because we believe in an honest, transparent borrowing experience you’ll know exactly how much you have to repay each month with no hidden fees or prepayment penalties.
+We keep our interest rates competitive, and because we believe in an honest, transparent borrowing experience you’ll know exactly how much you have to repay each month with no hidden fees or prepayment penalties.

 How long does it take to apply for working capital through Funding Circle?

 Funding Circle’s application process is quick and easy, so you can get back to what’s most important – growing your business, not deciphering complicated working capital terms.
 You can apply for a loan and get your free instant quote in just 10 minutes, and have the money in your bank account in as few as 10 days.

 What documentation is required with my Funding Circle application?

 For loans $300k or greater (in addition to the above):